Rodney Rogers: Personal life and post-NBA career

 Right after being drafted by the Denver Nuggets, in the summer of 1993, Rogers married Tisa White.
 They had three children together, two girls (Roddreka and Rydeiah) and one son (Rodney Rogers II).
 Roddreka, who was born December 1, 1993, underwent a 51/2-hour emergency neurological operation when she was just two months old.
 Rodney and Tisa have since divorced.

 After Rogers was traded to the Phoenix Suns in 1999, the family made Paradise Valley, Arizona their home until 2006.
 Tisa returned to Durham to take over her father's family real estate business, in which Rogers was an investor.
 He returned to Durham in 2006 and went to work for the City of Durham as a heavy equipment operator.
 Rogers was promoted to supervisor in the spring of 2008.
 Most of his Public Works Department co-workers did not know he had been in the NBA and set for life financially until his dirt bike accident later that year.

 Rogers is the cousin of former New England Patriots linebacker Tully Banta-Cain.

 Rogers was a volunteer girls' basketball coach at Rogers-Herr Middle School, and he co-founded the Durham Eagles youth football team.
 He enjoyed hunting, riding motorcycles and ATVs, horseback riding and fishing.
 He is a NASCAR fan and loves big trucks and construction equipment.

+Rogers was interviewed in his home for the 2025 HBO MAX documentary We Beat the Dream Team.

-2008 dirt bike accident
+2008 ATV accident

-On November 28, 2008, Rogers was involved in a dirt bike crash in rural Vance County north of Raleigh.
-Rogers hit a ditch while riding through a trail and flipped over his vehicle's handlebars.
-He was first flown to Duke University Medical Center, then on December 3 was moved by air ambulance to the Shepherd Center in Atlanta, Georgia, which specializes in rehabilitating people with spinal cord and/or brain injuries.
+On November 28, 2008, Rogers was involved in an all-terrain vehicle (ATV) crash in rural Vance County north of Raleigh.
+Rogers drove into a ditch while riding through a trail and flipped over his vehicle's handlebars.
+He was first flown to Duke University Medical Center, then on December 3 was moved by air ambulance to the Shepherd Center in Atlanta, Georgia, which specializes spinal cord and brain injuries.
 Rogers is paralyzed from the shoulders down as a result of the accident, and doctors have given him only a 5% chance of ever walking again.